munificent/journal/_posts/2013-12-08-babys-first-garbage-collector.md

 }
 {% endhighlight %}

-This way, the total heap size grows as the number of *live* objects increases.
+After every collection, we update `maxObjects` based on the number of *live* objects left after the collection.
+The multiplier there lets our heap grow as the number of living objects increases.
 Likewise, it will shrink automatically if a bunch of objects end up being freed.

 ## Simple